 If you have any accessibility needs or require any additional assistance with your visit, make sure you contact the university or college disability support team – they’ll make sure you have access to everything you need on your visit, from hearing loops to ground floor accommodation tours.

 If you do have a disability, there may be some other things you should consider alongside the advice we have included above.
 Here's some additional information you may find useful when planning your visit, including an open days checklist (907.5 KB) and questions to ask (646.12 KB) to get the most out of your visit.
+Find out more on our preparing for open days and visits page.

-The day can go really quickly, so it’s important you structure your visit to make the most of the time you have onsite.
 Here are some questions to ask university staff, and some questions to ask yourself so you’ll be able to compare different universities and colleges when it comes to deciding on your final choices.

 I arrived at UCLAN’s open day with my sister.
 We flashed my blue badge at the parking attendant and he removed a cone from a disabled bay and waved us in.
 That struck me as a good sign: they obviously took disability seriously.
 Every question I asked that day got a positive response.
 The team could accommodate me and my dog, nothing was a problem.
 I had asked the same questions at a different university and the staff sucked their teeth and looked uncomfortable.
 That’s definitely a warning flag!"